GeodynamicWorldBuilder/geodynamicworldbuilder.github.io/index.md

 ---
 What is the Geodynamic World Builder?
 ====================================
-This c++ library (with wrappers for C and Fortran) allows you to easily set up models of intermediate complexity:
+This c++ library (with wrappers for C, Fortran and Python) allows you to easily set up models of intermediate complexity:
  ```js
 {